Important Information for November 2023 Reservation Holders

 COVID PROTOCOLS

 Vaccination status or negative test results are not required at this time.
-However, the Tribe requires all visitors wear a mask while in Supai Village and in all public areas including the store and the café.
+However, the Tribe requires all visitors wear a mask while in Supai Village and in all public areas including the store and the cafe.
 Please bring your own mask.
-Failure to comply may result in immediate removal from the Reservation at your expense and immediate loss of your privilege of visiting the Reservation and the waterfalls.
-The Tribe reserves the right to suspend tourism at any time for non-compliance.
-The Tribe reserves the right to update its COVID protocols at any time which may include the suspension of tourism for non-compliance of the mask requirement.
+Failure to comply may result in immediate removal from the Reservation at your expense.
+The Tribe reserves the right to update its COVID protocols at any time up which may include the suspension of tourism for non-compliance of the mask requirement.

 STORE AND CAFE